AEGEE/MyAEGEE/discounts/DISCOUNTS_TEST_EXECUTION_BACKLOG.md

 - focus on observable behavior first;
 - if concurrency is hard to assert deterministically, document the smallest reproducible regression test possible.
+- deterministic concurrency coverage is still tracked as follow-up work in `discounts/DISCOUNTS_FOLLOWUPS.md`.

 ### Validation